tcbrindle/NanoRange/README.md

 library headers rather than providing its own, it deviates from the Ranges TS in a number of ways.

- * Most importantly, NanoRange does not provide the `Sentinel` concept, and requires that objects of the same type are passed as the first and last pair to all calls.
+ * Most importantly, NanoRange requires that objects of the same type are passed as the `first` and `last` iterator arguments to all calls.
+That is, NanoRange's `Sentinel<S, I>` concept requires `Same<S, I>`.

- * Similarly, NanoRange requires that a valid `Range` returns (exactly) the same type from calls to `begin()` and `end()`.
+ * This means that NanoRange requires that a valid `Range` returns the same type from calls to `begin()` and `end()`.
 Put another way, NanoRange's `Range` concept is the same as the TS's `BoundedRange`.

  * NanoRange does not support projections.

- * `Invocable` and related concepts in the TS are named `Callable` in NanoRange, to reflect the fact that `std::invoke()` is not used, but only regular function call syxtax.

  * For compatibility with the existing standard library `Iterator` concept, NanoRange's `Iterator` trait requires that a specialisation of `std::iterator_traits<I>` exists